GigSalad/node-redis-scan/README.md

 ### The `eachScan()` method

 The `eachScan()` method is useful if you want to perform work with matched keys at the same time as the keyspace is being scanned.
-When you’re scanning an enormous keyspace this is likely a more efficient way to operate.
-Unforunately this approach doesn’t help in cases where you need to have all matching keys prior to performing the next step in your application.
+When you’re scanning an enormous keyspace this is likely a more efficient way to operate: you can begin handling matched keys asynchronously, before the scan has finished.
+Unfortunately this approach doesn’t help in situations where you need to have every matching key prior to performing the next step in your operation/application.

-Matching keys are passed to the intermediate callback fuction after each iteration of the Redis `SCAN` command.
+Matching keys are passed to the intermediate callback function after each iteration of the Redis `SCAN` command.
 The final callback is passed a count of how many matching keys were returned.

 **Parameters**